 Delegated Powers

-The Committee will hold delegated powers to deal with all personnel, employment and recruitment issues with reports and recommendations made to the parish council as necessary.
-In cases of emergency that will not wait until the next council meeting, the committee will have full powers to act on behalf of the council.
+The Committee will hold delegated powers to deal with all personnel, employment and recruitment issues (don’t agree.
+Cllrs.
+Should have the final decision) with reports and recommendations made to the parish council as necessary.
+In cases of emergency that will not wait until the next council meeting, the committee will have full powers to act on behalf of the council.(with the agreement of the chair or if unavailable the vice chair).

 Responsibilities